Everything we know about impounded boat after Bournemouth beach deaths

-What happened on Bournemouth beach?
-Everything we know about impounded boat ‘Dorset Belle’
+‘Dorset Belle’: Everything we know about impounded sightseeing boat after Bournemouth beach deaths

 Pleasure boat remains cordoned off by police on Friday

-A sightseeing boat has been impounded by police after two children died in a tragic sea incident in Bournemouth this week.
+A sightseeing boat was impounded by police after two children died in a tragic sea incident in Bournemouth this week.

 A 12-year-old girl and 17-year-old boy died after suffering critical injuries during the incident near the Pier on Wednesday.